 - You were using the product correctly and for its intended use.

 We can help you establish that the manufacturer is at fault and take care of other aspects of your case.
 You have been through enough pain and stress.
-You worry about getting better, and we’ll take care of everything else.
+You worry about getting better; we’ll care for everything else.
 We will file your claim and/or lawsuit, collect evidence, communicate with all involved parties on your behalf, speak with witnesses, and more.
 You are not alone, and we want to bring you justice and compensation.

 There are a few ways the courts will deem a product defective.

-When product engineers make errors or oversights in the design process and wind up developing a product that is inherently dangerous, it opens the manufacturer up to liability, even when they follow the blueprint during manufacturing.
+When product engineers make errors or oversights in the design process and wind up developing an inherently dangerous product, it opens the manufacturer up to liability, even when they follow the blueprint during manufacturing.

 An example of defective manufacturing is a batch of over-the-counter cough syrup contaminated by a toxic substance during production.